 These informative sessions feature discussions with producers and other industry professionals.
-Each session includes a Q&A, providing each student access to first-hand impressions of real world
+Each session includes a Q&A, providing each student access to first-hand impressions of real world circumstances faced by working industry professionals.

 Prerequisite(s): Producers Craft I

 WRITING THE TV PILOT SCREENPLAY